mrjgreen/s3multiupload/README.md

     	'region' => S3_REGION
     ))->get('s3');

-    // We also need to pass in a storage handler, so we can remember the multipart_id between requests - use native sessions, or role your own
+    // We also need to pass in a storage handler, so we can remember the multipart_id between requests - use native sessions, or roll your own
     $keyStorage = new S3MultiUpload\KeyStorage\NativeSession;

     // Create our object to manage the signing server side - we generate the url and all the params, but hand it back to the client to send the actual data